Ashwani94kr/Bike-Sales-Analysis/README.md

 I have used Excel Pivotable and charts for creating interactive dashboard

 # Task
-Creating An interactive Dashboard providing insights of Bike sales as per demogarapics, region,distance driven range
+Creating An interactive Dashboard providing insights of Bike sales as per demographics, region,distance driven range

 # Step Involved for Analysis